tejus05/deck-genie-v2/README.md

 - Node.js 18.x or higher
 - npm or yarn
 - Google Gemini API key (for AI text generation features)
-- Together AI API key (for Image generation)
+- Unsplash API key (for image search and retrieval)
 - Google Client ID and Secret for authentication feature

 ### Installation